 An assortment of icons made for various apps over the years.
-From the voluptuous gradients and modeling of OS X Leopard, to the subtle and blurry transparency of Yosemite, I’ve enjoyed drawing it all.
+From the freeform shapes of Cheetah, to the subtle gradients and transparency of Yosemite, to the standardized squares and modeling of Big Sur, I’ve enjoyed drawing it all.

 RadBlock is a Safari extension that efficiently gets rid of advertisements, trackers, and other annoyances.
 I had the great honor to design and make the logo, icons, website and some of the UI.